gahmtech/gahmtech.github.io/README.md

 [XOR Encrypter](https://github.com/gahmtech/xor-encrypter)

-A simple program written in Python to XOR-encrypt to obfuscate payloads.
+A simple program written in Python to obfuscate payloads by XOR-encrypting.